HaxeFoundation/haxe-evolution/proposals/0000-safe-navigation.md

 ## Impact on existing code

-Adding this feature will probably require additional values to be added to the `ExprDef` enum or modification of other AST stuff.
-So it may break macro code using switch statements over every current `ExprDef` value, etc.
+As mentioned in Detailed Design, this feature would require modification of AST; therefore, it may break compatibility with some macros using switch against all `ExprDef` cases.

 However, beyond that, adding this feature doesn't invalidate any existing syntax, so there should be no problems.

 ## Drawbacks

+The parsing of the `?.` operator may conflict with float literals (`cond?.1:.2`), so additional logic may need to be incorporated into the parsing of the operator.

 With how prevalent null-checks are, it might be a little tedious for developers who choose to optionally "update" their codebase with the new feature.
 This would not be required and, if anything, would help those trying to make their project fully compatible with `@:nullSafety`.